pongasoft/re-blank-plugin/README.md

 Also note that the `RE2DRender` program needs to be unzipped and is expected to be a sibling of `SDK` (can be changed as well).

 > #### Note
-> If you use CLion or other IDE handling CMake natively (and thus do not use the script), if you want to provide your own paths, you need to use the Settings/Preferences of the project to provide the right location to the `cmake` command line .
+> If you use CLion or other IDE handling CMake natively (and thus do not use the script), if you want to provide your own paths, you need to use the Settings/Preferences of the project to provide the right location to the `cmake` command line.
 If you are unsure about the syntax, you can always run the `configure.py` script in dry-run mode to see it:
 >
 > ```
 > python3 configure.py -n -p /my_path/to/sdk
-> cmake -DRE_SDK_ROOT:PATH="/my_path/to/sdk" -G Unix Makefiles /.../re-blank-plugin
+> cmake "-B" "build" "-DCMAKE_BUILD_TYPE=Debug" "-G" "Unix Makefiles" "/.../re-blank-plugin"
 > ```
 >
 > Another alternative is to simply modify the location directly in `CMakeLists.txt`